Brig o' Doon: In literature

-It is used as the setting for the final verse of the Robert Burns's poem "Tam o' Shanter".
+It is used as the setting for the final verse of the Robert Burns poem "Tam o' Shanter".
 In this scene, Tam is on horseback and is being chased by Nannie the witch.
 He is just able to escape her by crossing the bridge (over a running stream), narrowly avoiding her attack as she is only able to grab the horse's tail which comes away in her hands: